Azad Maidan riots: Rally at Azad Maidan

 To condemn the Assam and Rakhine riots, Raza Academy organized a protest rally on 11 August 2012.
 There were reports from intelligence that there had been provocative messages going around via SMS in Mumbai.
 A day before the demonstration, police were warned that Friday prayer and gathering had urged a lot of people to turn up for protest.
 Raza Academy which had organized the protest had earlier assured the Mumbai Police that only 1500 people will turn up.
 But on the fateful day, around 15000 people assembled at the Azad Maidan and the crowd swelled to over 40000 people.

 Police Commissioner Patnaik said the protest turned violent around 3 pm when some members of the crowd began showing "provocative photos" of events in Assam.
 A section of the mob started attacking OB vans and media crew.
 Rioters soon started torching vehicles, damaging buses and pelting stones towards policemen.
 Three OB vans and a police vehicle were set on fire.
 And the stone pelting resulted in the damage of a BEST bus, two four-wheelers and five two-wheelers.
 A group of rioters then started marching towards the nearby Chaththrapati Shivaji Maharaj Terminus (CSMT), which was contained successfully by the police nearby.

-Police claimed that "at least five woman police constables were molested by mob."
-Also, the injured policemen said the protestors beat them with hockey stick, iron rod, stones, wooden mace with nails and metal rod.
+Police claimed "at least five woman police constables were molested by mob."
+Also, the injured policemen said the protestors beat them with hockey stick, iron rod, stones, wooden mace with nails, and metal rods.

-These riots led to panic in the nearby colleges and hospitals.
+The riots led to panic in the nearby colleges and hospitals.
 Cama and Albless Hospital and St Xavier’s College went in lock-down mode to prevent rioters from entering their premises.

 Desecration of Amar Jawan Jyoti

-Amar Jawan Jyoti memorial, which is a war memorial dedicated to the fighters of the 1857, first Indian freedom struggle, was desecrated by the rioters.
+Amar Jawan Jyoti memorial, a war memorial dedicated to the fighters of the 1857, the first Indian freedom struggle, was desecrated by the rioters.
 Abdul Qadir was arrested later by Mumbai police after finding photos of him desecrating the memorial.

 Arrests

 Within a week of the riots, 43 rioters were arrested in Mumbai.
 Investigations were then taken over by Mumbai Crime Branch.

-Salim Allarakha Choukiya (Ali), who had snatched a self loading Rifle from a policeman and is alleged to have fired from it, was arrested on 16 August.
+Salim Allarakha Choukiya ("Ali"), who had snatched a self-loading rifle from a policeman and is alleged to have fired from it, was arrested on 16 August.
 Abdul Quadir Mohammed Younus Ansari was arrested on 28 August in Bihar for damaging the Amar Jawan memorial.

-On 9 November 2012, Mumbai Police formally charged 80 people, including Maulana Athar (president of Ulema Board) and Saeed Noori (secretary of Raza Academy), before Esplanade court in south Mumbai.
+On 9 November 2012, Mumbai Police formally charged some 80 people, including Maulana Athar (president of Ulema Board) and Saeed Noori (secretary of Raza Academy), before Esplanade court in south Mumbai.
 The charges against some of the accused were criminal conspiracy, murder, damaging public properties, unlawful assembly and indulging in violence.
 Police claim that the riots were pre-planned as rioters appeared with rods and petrol for the rally.
 The Mumbai police Commissioner was transferred for failing to prevent the riot despite having received prior intelligence inputs.